 Should I keep trying to wake him to nurse on the other side?
 I wish he would sleep longer too.
 Thank you for your help!"

 Re: You don't need to wake him.

-"Hi Karina, a baby that is older than six weeks does not "need" to breastfeed through the night like a newborn, so I would recommend just breastfeeding him when he demands it.
+"Hi Karina, a baby older than six weeks does not "need" to breastfeed through the night like a newborn, so I recommend just breastfeeding him when he demands it.
 So now you can enjoy the times he doesn't wake up!

 You do not need to worry about breastfeeding him on the other breast until he wakes again.
 Your body will adapt to the amount of milk that needs to be produced."